 With the help of google I found this site that has a list of the TOP 10 foods that are rich in Antioxidants and I want to share it with you.

-TOP 10 FOUNDS THAT ARE RICH IN ANTIOXIDANTS
+TOP 10 FOUNDS THAT ARE RICH IN ANTIOXIDANTS1.)
+BERRIES

 Few fruits have quite the provocative allure, the fragile charm or the nutrients of berries.
 They're full of fiber, minerals and vitamins, and loaded with healing antioxidants.
 Blueberries, raspberries and blackberries are rich in proanthocyanidins, antioxidants that can help prevent cancer and heart disease.
 Strawberries, raspberries and blackberries contain ellagic acid, a plant compound that combats carcinogens.
 Blueberries also appear to delay the onset of age-related loss of cognitive function.